oit-ipbl/Integration/win_single/win_single.md

 ### Sequence of the programs

 - At first, ROS node, `communication_test.py`, sends messages to the Windows side program, `communication_with_ros_sample_01.py`.
 The messages are like this `Hello! this is ROS 0`
 - Windows side, `communication_with_ros_sample_01.py`, outputs the received messages like this `{'topic': '/from_ros', 'msg': {'data': 'Hello! this is ROS 0'}, 'op': 'publish'}`.
-This commnication process is repeated 10 times.
+This communication process is repeated 10 times.
 - After that the Windows side program, `communication_with_ros_sample_01.py`, sends messages and ROS node receieves them.
 The exchanged messages are like this, `Hello this is Windows 0`.

 ### Important notice